sts08015/BookSim-tutorial/tutorials/3/answers.md

 3. What is the ideal throughput for uniform random traffic and adversarial traffic?

 A: The ideal throughput for uniform random traffic is huihiuhiuhi.
-Whereas the ideal throughput for adversarial traffic is jihoihohioo.
+Whereas the ideal throughput for adversarial traffic is TBD.

 4. In non-minimal routing, the intermediate node is chosen randomly.
 Why?